 4. Click on the “More” button in the bottom right corner of the email composer window, and select “Templates” from the dropdown menu.
 From the list of available templates, select the one you want to use, and click on the “Insert” button to insert it into your email.
 You can then customize the email as needed before sending it.

 Using email templates can be a great way to save time and streamline your communication.
 Whether you’re a busy business owner or a freelancer juggling multiple clients, creating email templates in Gmail can help you stay organized and ensure that your emails are consistent and professional.
 Follow the steps above to create and reuse email templates in Gmail, and you’ll be well on your way to more efficient and effective email communication.

 Demo Video (How to create email templates in Gmail?)

 Other Tips You May be Interested:

-How to search for emails with attachments in Gmail?
+How to mark all emails as read in Gmail?

 Mark ALL unread emails in Gmail with one action, without going through the emails page by page.